Why I No Longer Use Instagram

 The same happened with Snapchat.
 I totally didn’t understand the purpose of posting a photo “somewhere” where it will be gone after 24h - for what?
 All of that seemed ridiculous to me and I was against downloading the app.

-As time came by and I noticed many of my friends being excited about these mobile applications and giving them attention during boring days at school - I gave it a try.
+As time went by, I noticed many of my friends getting excited about these mobile applications and turning to them during boring days at school—so I decided to give them a try.

 Instagram is Great